 2. Are revisions included, and how many?

-Revisions should be clear, including how many and what can be done, such as changes to colours, images etc.
+Building a website should include revisions, including how many and what can be done, such as changes to colours, images etc.

 3. How much of a say do I get in the website design process?

 Talking to a developer around what is possible with your agreed budget will help you determine how to balance their expertise on web design with your expertise on your customer.

 You know your business best.
 Focus on making it easy for your customers to find what they need.
 This may mean you work on content, while your web developer works on functionality and navigation.

 This will depend on whether your website build is simple or complex, and how many pages or blogs are being built out in the process.

 5. Have you got a portfolio of work?

 Does your web developer focus on an industry similar to yours, or if they have a breadth of industries?
 Take a spin navigating their client’s websites to see how easy it is to find content, whether it looks clear and easy to understand, or if it feels too complex.
 Check the sites on your mobile device, too, as mobile functionality is a must - and you can check out some of our work at the bottom of this blog 😉.